-I've gotten many great presents through the years including a trip to Nashville, Washington Redskins tickets, my sister Michelle on my second birthday and my best gift ever, Tara being born on my 40th birthday...and I mean "gift" in many, many ways.
+I've gotten many great presents through the years including a trip to Nashville, Washington Redskins tickets, my sister Michelle on my second birthday and my best gift ever, Tara being born on my 40th birthday.

-I was talking to a listener recently and she told me that she remembers the day that I announced her birth on the radio and now Tara is going to be 20.
+I was talking to a listener recently and she told me that she remembers the day that I announced her birth on the radio and now Tara is 21.
 WOW!
+So what would I really like for my birthday today?
+It's easy, especially this year with everything that is happening in our country at the moment.

 Food-A-Bago Food Drive For Broome County CHOW